innobead/huber/doc/packages.md

  tealdeer         A very fast implementation of tldr in Rust.                                                              https://github.com/dbrgn/tealdeer tecli            In a world where everything is Terraform, teams use Terraform Cloud API to manage their workloads.
 T...  https://github.com/awslabs/tecli termshark        A terminal UI for tshark, inspired by Wireshark                                                          https://github.com/gcla/termshark terraform        Terraform enables you to safely and predictably create, change, and improve infrastructure.
-It is an...  https://github.com/hashicorp/terraform terrascan        Detect compliance and security violations across Infrastructure as Code to mitigate risk before prov...  https://github.com/tenable/terrascan tilt             Define your dev environment as code.
+It is a ...  https://github.com/hashicorp/terraform terrascan        Detect compliance and security violations across Infrastructure as Code to mitigate risk before prov...  https://github.com/tenable/terrascan tilt             Define your dev environment as code.
 For microservice apps on Kubernetes.                                https://github.com/tilt-dev/tilt tokei            Count your code, quickly.                                                                                https://github.com/XAMPPRocky/tokei